 The Garden Route is one of the most evocative areas of South Africa.
 It is very accessible and receives yearly many international as well as national tourists.
-The Garden Route stretches from Mossel Bay in the west, all the way past the Storm River in the East.
+The Garden Route South Africa stretches from Mossel Bay in the west, all the way past the Storm River in the East.
 With many endless white beaches, lakes, dramatic coastlines, picturesque towns and indigenous forests, it is one of the most beautiful pieces of nature in South Africa.

 We have always enjoyed all our visits to the area and it is difficult to highlight only a few great experiences since the list is, so to speak, seemingly endless.

-Ultimate 10 highlights of the Garden Route
+Ultimate top 10 Garden Route highlights in South Africa

-Jump off the Bloukrans bridge
+Bungee Jump off the Bloukrans bridge

 If you are into real adrenaline, a stop over at the Bloukrans bridge is a must.
-At 216 metres, Bloukrans is recognised as the highest commercial bungee in the world.
+At 216 metres, Bloukrans is recognised as the highest commercial bungee jump in the world.
 The Bloukrans bridge was built as part of the N2 highway.
 How amazing is the feeling to jump off the highest bungee jump bridge while a huge truck rumbles over your head.

 Take a stroll in Knysna